alexjvr1/R.temp/LandscapteGenetics.md

 Aim:
 To determine which landscape and evironmental characteristics affect connectivity across elevation and how this determines the distribution of genetic diversity.

+1. Is functional connectivity different across different elevational gradients in the alps?

-1. Topographic complexity are the main factors resulting in resistence in movement across elevation in the alps. (explains high gene flow in Scotland)
+2. Topographic complexity are the main factors resulting in resistence in movement across elevation in the alps. (explains high gene flow in Scotland)

 2. Breeding site availability/quality determines the range edge.